Azure/msrestazure-for-python/README.rst

 **Features**

 - Implementation is now using ADAL and not request-oauthlib.
-This allows more AD scenarios (like federated)
+This allows more AD scenarios (like federated)  #94
-- Expose ADAL token cache system as API
+- Add additionalInfo parsing for CloudError #102

 **Breaking changes**